 The South Rim, home to the most iconic attractions of the Grand Canyon, is 275 miles from the Vegas Strip, or about a 4 hour drive.
 Here, you will see the most well-known and beautiful views of the canyon:

 Whether you are on a family vacation, honeymoon, or a gambling trip with friends, Las Vegas offers something for everyone.
-Because of their close proximity to the Strip, take the opportunity to visit two of the most desired attractions in America.
+Because of their close proximity to the Strip, take the opportunity to go from Las Vegas to the Hoover Dam to the Grand Canyon in one day.
 You may not get another chance to see the Hoover Dam or the Grand Canyon, and now you have the opportunity to take a break from the high life of Vegas and explore nature and man-made marvels all in one trip.